notZuri/WTF-Dashboard/README.md

 ## 🔑 Key Features

-- 🌤️ **Real-time Weather**: Search any city with autocomplete and comprehensive weather data
+- 🌤️ **Real-time Weather**: Search any city with instant autocomplete and comprehensive weather data, powered by a local city database for offline-capable searching.
 - 📰 **News Aggregation**: Browse news by category or search trending topics
 - 🎨 **Responsive Design**: Fully functional on mobile, tablet, desktop
 - 🌙 **Theme System**: Dark/light mode with persistent storage